Can I buy a property in Australia as a non-resident?

 Foreigners can buy an investment property in Australia but there are rules and regulations around the type of housing they can purchase.
 Foreigners, or non-residents, must apply to the FIRB for approval to buy their desired investment property.

-Can I buy a house without being a resident?
+Can I buy a house if I am not a permanent resident?

 How much money do I need to invest to get permanent residency in Australia?